Proximyst/nonomura/README.md

 destination they get connected to.
 An example `routes.json` is attached in this
 repository: [`routes.json`](./routes.json).

-If this is connected to a BungeeCord server, it requires [this patch](https://owo.whats-th.is/8Xe9QR6.patch) to be applied to the BungeeCord server; the patch has been built for [Waterfall](https://github.com/papermc/waterfall) and might thus only work on that.
-The BungeeCord server must also disable its throttling (set the option to a value `<= 0`).
+If this is connected to a Waterfall server, it requires [this patch](https://proletariat-dictatorship.is-serious.business/64bbFWT.patch) to be applied to the Waterfall server.
+The option for supporting this proxy is enabled through the configuration.

 ## TODO